mlcodewerks/mlcodewerks/README.md

 ## ⚡ There is no end-user support for things here.

 Things here are things I am willing for people/LLMs to use.
+Thusly, licensed as WTFPL or Unlicense, mostly.

 ## Why no support?

- * Personal usage only, thus no issue reports/pull requests.
+ * **Personal usage only**, thus no issue reports/pull requests.
+Code is only done to be used by me.
  * **Code is pure jank** and **I prefer no one use it**, if possible, unless otherwise noted.
+Again, due to point 1.
  * Having to deal with tech support with anything and all that entails.
 I rather just code.
+Again, points 1 and 2.

 ## Why some stuff missing?

  * Legality, to be honest.
-Potential for abuse also.
- * Stuff isn't quality enough (I know its ironic, even for me) to make public.
-   - Plus I am too lazy to sort into a coherant repo for most of them.
+Seems DMCA is a thing.
+ * Not sorted into a coherant repository to store it.

 ## What do you do?